earwig/benkurtovic.com/_posts/2014-06-01-obfuscating-hello-world.md

 The number can be decomposed in a variety of ways; no one method is correct (after all, we could just break it up into `(1 << 0) + (1 << 0) + ...`, but that's not interesting).
-We should have some substantial amount of nesting, but still use most of ourt numerical variables.
+We should have some substantial amount of nesting, but still use most of our numerical variables.
 Obviously, doing this by hand isn't fun, so we'll come up with an algorithm.
 In pseudocode:

 {% highlight text %}